w3f/Grants-Program/applications/Gluon_decentralized_hardware_wallet_services.md

 [Recovery pellets](https://github.com/paritytech/substrate/tree/master/frame/recovery) is not a wallet but a Substrate pellet with the social recovery idea.
 We did not know it until we search for a similar project just now.

 [Ledger](https://www.ledger.com/) or [Trezor](https://trezor.io/) are hardware wallets.
 We do not sell hardware wallet units to end-users.
-We provide trust-as-a-service instead.
+We provide Trust-as-a-Service instead.

 ## Team :busts_in_silhouette: